On March 26, 2020, the U.S. Environmental Protection Agency (EPA or Agency) sent a Memorandum

 The policy will apply retroactively to begin on March 13, 2020, and to “actions or omissions that occur while this policy is in effect even after the policy terminates.”
 EPA has not set an end date for the policy but will publish a notice at least seven days in advance of its termination.

-EPA notes in the policy that states and tribes authorized to assume primary enforcement responsibility for certain federal programs may take a different approach under “their own enforcement authorities.”
-In addition, the policy states that EPA will coordinate with other federal agencies in situations where the Agency shares jurisdiction over a regulated entity’s environmental compliance obligations.
-Other federal agencies or department that share enforcement responsibilities with EPA include the U.S. Department of Justice, the U.S. Army Corps of Engineers, and the U.S. Coast Guard, among others.
+EPA notes in the policy that it will “undertake to coordinate with other federal agencies in situations where EPA shares jurisdiction over a regulated entity’s environmental compliance obligations.”
+These agencies include the U.S. Department of Justice, the U.S. Army Corps of Engineers, and the U.S. Coast Guard, among others.

 Documentation regarding the “specific nature” and dates of noncompliance should be detailed, including, at a minimum, the specific location, media, violation, date, and time of the noncompliance.
 Merely identifying “COVID-19” as the source of noncompliance is insufficient—entities should describe in as much detail the specific COVID-19 obstacles that led to the non-compliance.